-If you are like most new food truck owners I’ve spoken with, you dream of building your food truck website better than all others.
+If you are like most new food truck owners I’ve spoken with, you dream of building your food truck website better than the rest.
 The site will look great, attract new customers and acts as a virtual promoter 24 hours a day.
-While this can be achieved, the reality is that the road to building your a food truck website is usually filled with potholes.
+This certainly can be achieved.
+The key to understand is that the road to building your a food truck website is usually filled with potholes.

 5 Mistakes To Avoid When Building Your Food Truck Website

 These are 5 of the most common mistakes I see vendors make when they start developing the website of their dreams.

 This is more common than you may think.
 Whoever owns the domain name owns and controls everything.
 All settings and changes originate from the Domain Name Service (DNS).
 This is controlled by the person who owns the domain.